ajifowoweiyanu/ajifowoweiyanu.github.io/_pages/IyanuAjifowowe.md

 - B.Eng. in Mechanical Engineering
   - Federal University of Technology, Akure (FUTA), Akure, Nigeria
   - Dates: Jan.
 2014 - Dec.
 2019
-  - Final Project: Development of an Expert System for Aircraft Failure Causes, Predictions, and Remedies
+  - Thesis: Development of an Expert System for Aircraft Failure Causes, Predictions, and Remedies

 ## Publications and Research